Skip to content

 01 2024 Patient Engagement Technology Boom

-Patient care is constantly changing.
-From the introduction of health insurance to today’s digital tools focused on an optimized patient journey, we’ve come a long way.
-As technology evolves, healthcare providers must stay on top of the latest trends.
 Understanding changes in the healthcare patient experience can allow your operation to keep on the cutting edge.
 You’ll deliver better solutions that improve productivity, satisfaction and patient collections.
+Learn about common patient engagement technology trends here.

 Patient Engagement Technology Trends

-2024 marks a shift into expanding healthcare technology.
-As advances in artificial intelligence (AI) continue, we see a push to incorporate personalized technology into patient care.
+Each year marks a shift into expanding healthcare technology.
+As advances in artificial intelligence (AI) continue, we see a push to incorporate personalized technology into the patient experience.
 Capitalizing on these trends can make your facility more streamlined, convenient and profitable.
-Take a look at emerging tech trends to see how you can shift your healthcare operation into the future.
+Take a look at emerging patient engagement tech trends to see how you can shift your healthcare operation into the future.

 1. Artificial Intelligence (AI)

-AI has opened new doors in the healthcare industry from patient care to administration and operations such as revenue cycle management tools.
-Looking into 2024 and beyond, healthcare providers can expect to increasingly rely on AI-enabled software for support, scheduling, payment and more.
-The introduction of AI-driven chatbots to handle patient inquiries, healthcare providers are able to delivery 24/7 support.
+AI has opened new doors in the healthcare industry, from patient care to administration and operations, such as patient revenue cycle tools.
+Looking into this year and beyond, healthcare providers can expect to increasingly rely on AI-enabled platforms for support, scheduling, payment and more.
+The introduction of AI-driven chatbots to handle patient inquiries empowers healthcare providers to deliver 24/7 support.

 Technology has opened new doors with asynchronous communication and digital payment options.
 Patients can easily discuss payment questions or options with live chat features.
 These chats give patients payment support when they need it, making navigating healthcare payments easy and convenient.
 They can pay using a secure portal, text-to-pay, mobile pay or even QR codes.
 Providing more ways to pay means you’re more likely to receive timely payments.

-How Millennia Can Help With Pain Points for Healthcare Providers
+How Patient-Centric Payments Can Help Address Pain Points for Healthcare Providers

 Healthcare providers face many challenges when working to maximize revenue and care.
 While these challenges can reduce productivity, the right tools can elevate your organization.
 Break down your organization’s current pain points — understanding these challenges will help you identify areas where you need additional support.
 Let’s look at some healthcare pain points and how patient-centric payment technology and services can help you improve patient engagement to overcome them.